STEM programs for teachers are intensive summer institutes and school-embedded teacher professional learning to:

 The University of New Hampshire is a Code.org regional partner and we are looking for teachers!
 Read the announcement

 Participants will learn the fundamentals of inquiry-based instruction and how to integrate NGSS science practices including how to ask investigable questions, planning an investigation and sharing results.
-Partcipants will conduct an inquiry investigation on their own and learn how to “shift” or change existing science activities into authentic inquiry-based activities that integrate NGSS science and engineering practices.
+They will conduct an inquiry investigation on their own and learn how to “shift” or change existing science activities into authentic inquiry-based activities that integrate NGSS science practices.

 Connect with UNH Manchester